madrilene/lenesaile.com/src/en/blog/2021-01-11-technical-details-ineliagestion.md

 ---
 title: 'Technical details about the development of ineliagestion.com'
-description: 'ineliagestion.com was developed with a new method, the Jamstack.
-This technique is oriented to the early days of web development, when all web pages were static.'
+description: 'ineliagestion.com was developed with the Jamstack method, like in the early days of web development, when all web pages were static.'
 category: blogpost
 key: 'ineliadevelopment'
 date: 2021-01-11